AnnekeV/Varia-Fresh-Fjords/README.md

 # Supporting data:  Variability of Freshwater input into Greenland's fjords

 This repository contains code data and notebooks used to produce figures for _Seasonal and interannual variability of freshwater sources for Greenland’s fjords_ submitted to The Cryosphere special issue _Northern hydrology in transition – impacts of a changing cryosphere on water resources, ecosystems, and humans_ on November 29, 2024 by Anneke Vries et al. .
-Large data files need to be downloaded seperately as described in the code availability.